Tuen Mun: Education

 Areas west of the Tuen Mun River Channel are in Primary One Admission (POA) School Net 70 while areas east of the channel are in POA School Net 71.
 Within school net 70 are multiple aided schools (operated independently but funded with government money) and the following government schools: Tuen Mun Government Primary School (屯門官立小學).
 POA 71 only consists of aided schools.

+Hong Kong Public Libraries operates the following: